-Treatment section of the Traumatic Brain Injury (Adults) Evidence Map for pertinent scientific evidence, expert opinion, and client/caregiver perspective.
+See the Treatment section of the Traumatic Brain Injury (Adults) Evidence Map for pertinent scientific evidence, expert opinion, and client/caregiver perspectives.

-The goal of intervention in traumatic brain injury (TBI) is to achieve the highest level of independent function for participation in daily living.
-Consistent with the ICF framework (World Health Organization, 2001), intervention is designed to
+The goal of intervention in TBI is to achieve the highest level of independent function for participation in daily living.
+Consistent with the ICF framework (WHO, 2001), intervention is designed to

 - capitalize on strengths and address weaknesses related to underlying structures and functions that affect communication;

 - facilitate the individual's activities and participation by assisting the person in acquiring new skills and strategies; and

 - modify contextual factors that serve as barriers and enhance facilitators of successful communication and participation, including development and use of appropriate accommodations.

 Interventions that enhance a patient's activity and participation through modification of contextual factors may be warranted, even if the prognosis for improved body structure/function is limited.

 See ASHA's Person-Centered Focus on Function: Traumatic Brain Injury [PDF] for an example of goal setting consistent with ICF.

 Person- and family-centered care is a collaborative approach grounded in a mutually beneficial partnership among individuals, families, and clinicians.
 Each party is equally important in the relationship, and each party respects the knowledge, skills, and experiences that the others bring to the process.
 This approach to care incorporates individual and family preferences and priorities and offers a range of services, including providing counseling and emotional support, providing information and resources, coordinating services, and teaching specific skills to facilitate communication.

 Person- and family-centered care for individuals with TBI